ssreelakshmi88/The-Indian-tuin-restaurant_PP4/README.md

 - **Expanding the menu page**

     Menu page consisting of sub navigation links for categories: Starters, Main and Dessert, Drinks.

+- **Separate dashboard for admin or staff members**

+     Separate page for admin where they can access everything like reservations, details of users.

+- **Reservation email confirmation**

+     When users create booking, they will get a confirmation email.

+- **Creation of blog posts from front end**

+     Admin and staff can create blog posts from front end.

 ## Technologies Used